 We are getting serious here.
 No words , just facts!

-From Göteborg, you can easily take a tramway to Saltholmen where you can jump on any boat (public transportation) to one of the islands of Göteborg's southern archipelago.
+From Göteborg, you can easily take a tramway to Saltholmen where you can jump on any boat (public transportation) to one of Göteborg's southern archipelago islands.
 The rest is up to you!